tbensky/npct/README.md

 	* It won't allow the same encounter to be logged (or counted) successively.  *Some other* name must come in first.

-	* It only updates a counter on a repeated enounter if it happens outside of 10 min.
+	* It only updates a counter on a repeated encounter if it happens outside of 10 min.

 * BLE name, server, characteristic.